tsfu/Personal-Website/README.md

-## Tianshuang Fu's personal site: introduction ##
+## Tianshuang's Personal Site: Introduction ##

-### This is my personal website, I'm hosting it here as a resume now.
-Will add more fun contents. ###

-### It was first built when I was learning html/css/js with BootStarp 4. ###
+#### This is my personal website repository.
+It was first built when I was learning html/css/js with BootStarp 4 in Fall 2018.
+I plan to constantly update it while learning new web programming technology and skills.
+The site will be a good place to know about me and my recent situations.####

-I will constantly update this website to share my latest experience.
-Maybe I will also try some new tricks that I learned about web development here.
-Anyway, thank you for coming here!
-[Welcome to visit the website now.](https://tsfu.github.io/personal-site)
+#### Anyway, thank you for coming here!
+[Welcome to visit the website now.](https://tsfu.github.io/personal-site) ####